alishahid74/SymbolicHunter/README.md

 A: They're complementary.
 Symbolic execution finds deep paths with complex constraints; fuzzing finds surface bugs quickly.
 Best results come from using both.

 Q: Can I contribute to the project?
 A: Absolutely!
-See the [Contributing](#-contributing) section for guidelines.

 Q: Is commercial use allowed?
 A: Yes, under MIT license terms.
-For commercial support, contact us.
+For commercial support.

----

-## 🌟 Star History & Community

 If you find SymbolicHunter useful, please consider: